tashian/heal.lgbt/content/_index.md

 🏳️‍🌈 &nbsp;&nbsp;This is a resource guide for queer healing.
 🧙 &nbsp;&nbsp;It's for everyone—especially queer people and those who love them.
-🔥 &nbsp;&nbsp;To move from surviving, to thriving.
+🔥 &nbsp;&nbsp;To move from surviving, to healing, to thriving.
 🧒 &nbsp;&nbsp;To feel more at home with yourself.
 💅 &nbsp;&nbsp;To learn to nurture yourself and others.
 ❤️ &nbsp;&nbsp;To connect deeply with the people in your life.